 Accounting for long-term contracts and programs involves the use of various techniques to estimate total contract revenue and costs.
 For long-term contracts, the Company estimates the profit on a contract as the difference between the total estimated revenue and expected costs to complete a contract and recognizes such profit over the life of the contract.
 Contract estimates are based on various assumptions to project the outcome of future events that often span several years.
 These assumptions include labor productivity and availability, the complexity of the work to be performed, the cost and availability of materials and the performance of subcontractors.
-Changes in job performance, job conditions and estimated profitability, including those changes arising from contract penalty provisions and final contract settlements may result in revisions to costs and income and are recognized in the period in which the revisions are determined.
-Changes in contract estimates resulted in net increases in income of \$58,827, \$52,268 and \$14,632 for the years ended December 31, 2023, 2022, and 2021, respectively, and are included in "Operating income" on the Consolidated Statements of Operations.
+Changes in job performance, job conditions and estimated profitability, including those changes arising from contract penalty provisions and final contract settlements, may result in changes in revenue and are recognized in the period in which the changes are determined.
+Changes in contract estimates on performance obligations satisfied or partially satisfied in previous periods resulted in net revenue increases of \$135,344, \$58,827 and \$52,268 for the years ended December 31, 2024, 2023 and 2022, respectively, and are included in "Operating income" on the Consolidated Statements of Operations.

-6. CONSOLIDATED 50% OWNED SUBSIDIARY
+6. 50% OWNED SUBSIDIARY

-The Company has a 50% ownership interest in Road and Highway Builders, LLC, which is a subsidiary that it fully consolidates as a result of its exercise of control over the entity.
-The earnings attributable to the 50% portion the Company does not own were approximately \$17,700, \$13,300 and \$11,500 for 2023, 2022 and 2021, respectively, and are eliminated within

-"Other operating expense, net" in the Consolidated Statements of Operations.
-Any undistributed earnings are included in "Members' interest subject to mandatory redemption and undistributed earnings" within the Consolidated Balance Sheets and are mandatorily payable at the time of the noncontrolling owner's death or permanent disability.
+The Company has a 50% ownership interest in Road and Highway Builders, LLC, which through December 31, 2024 was a subsidiary that the Company had fully consolidated as a result of its exercise of control over the entity.
+The earnings attributable to the 50% portion the Company does not own were approximately \$20,900, \$17,700 and \$13,300 for 2024, 2023 and 2022, respectively, and were eliminated within "Other operating expense, net" in the Consolidated Statements of Operations.
+Any undistributed earnings were included in "Members' interest subject to mandatory redemption and undistributed earnings" within the Consolidated Balance Sheets.

-The subsidiary has a mandatory redemption provision which, under circumstances outlined in the partner agreement, is certain to occur and obligate the Company to purchase the partner's remaining 50% interests for \$20,000.
-The Company has purchased a \$20,000 death and permanent total disability insurance policy to mitigate the Company's cash draw if such event were to occur.
-The purchase obligation is also recorded in "Members' interest subject to mandatory redemption and undistributed earnings" on the Consolidated Balance Sheets.
+The subsidiary had a mandatory redemption provision which, under circumstances outlined in the previous operating agreement, was certain to occur and obligated the Company to purchase the partner's remaining 50% interests for \$20,000.
+The purchase obligation was also recorded in "Members' interest subject to mandatory redemption and undistributed earnings" on the Consolidated Balance Sheets.

-The liability consists of the following:
+The liability consisted of the following at December 31, 2023: